jaboc83/talktomegoose/README.md

 ## Future improvements
 Please feel free to send your ideas to improve the tool and any phrase sets you create that would be helpful to other users of the tool.
-* Create a web based version?
+* Create a web based version
 * Create a nice interface for setting up the rules instead of editing config files.
 * Create a collection of default phrases.csv for different roles
-* Allow users to select phrase set at run time
+* Allow users to select a phrase set at run time
 * Allow Users to change settings on the fly
 * See if there is a way to start the app when the game starts automatically
+* Possibly allow an interface for marking summoners and informing when they should be coming off cooldown
+* Allow pre-recorded voice clips instead of text-to-speech